About The Ocean Foundation

 TOF is an active member of the Global Partnership on Marine Litter (GPML).
 GPML’s goals are the following: (1) Providing a platform for cooperation and coordination; sharing ideas, knowledge and …

-In 2020 The Ocean Foundation collaborated with Credit Suisse and Rockefeller Asset Management (RAM), a division of Rockefeller Capital Management, on the launch of the Ocean Engagement Fund, meeting the …
+In 2020 The Ocean Foundation collaborated with Credit Suisse and Rockefeller Asset Management (RAM), a division of Rockefeller Capital Management, on the launch of the Ocean Engagement Strategy, meeting the …

 GLISPA aims to promote action to build resilient and sustainable island communities.